Band combination: NIR (4), SWIR1 (5), Red (3)

 NIR – water absorbs almost all light at the wavelength this makes the water bodies to appear very dark.
 The contrasts with the soil and vegetation bright reflectance makes it good band for the definition of water/land interface.

-SWIR1 – This band is very sensitive to moisture and is therefore it is used to indicate and monitor the vegetation and soil moisture in the image.
+SWIR1 – This band is very sensitive to moisture and is therefore it is used to indicate and monitor soil moisture and vegetation in the image.

 Red – vegetation absorbs almost all the red light in the band.
 It is used to distinguish between soil and vegetation and also the vegetation health.